belozierov/SwiftCoroutine/README.md

 //executes coroutine on the main thread and returns CoFuture<Void> that we will use for error handling DispatchQueue.main.coroutineFuture {

-    //await an async callback with Result<URL, Error> without blocking the thread let imageURL = try Coroutine.await { fetchImageURL(with: id, callback: $0) }.get()
+    //wrap async func with callback to await its Result<URL, Error> without blocking the thread let imageURL = try Coroutine.await { fetchImageURL(with: id, callback: $0) }.get()

     //extension that returns CoFuture<(data: Data, response: URLResponse)>
     let dataFuture = URLSession.shared.dataTaskFuture(for: imageURL)

-    //await result that suspends coroutine and doesn't block the thread let data = try dataFuture.await().data
+    //await CoFuture result that suspends coroutine and doesn't block the thread let data = try dataFuture.await().data

     //create UIImage from data or throw the error